-Stefanos Eleftheriadis\ Ognjen Rudovic\ Marc Peter Deisenroth\ Maja Pantic\† {stefanos, orudovic, m.deisenroth, m.pantic}@imperial.ac.uk
+Stefanos Eleftheriadis^{}, Ognjen Rudovic^{}, Marc P. Deisenroth^{}, Maja Pantic^{†} {stefanos, orudovic, m.deisenroth, m.pantic}@imperial.ac.uk

-\Department of Computing, Imperial College London, UK EEMCS, University of Twente, The Netherlands
+Department of Computing, Imperial College London, UK [†]EEMCS, University of Twente, The Netherlands

 Abstract.
 We address the task of simultaneous feature fusion and modeling of discrete ordinal outputs.
-We propose a novel Gaussian process (GP) auto-encoder modeling approach.
+To this end, we propose a novel Gaussian process (GP) auto-encoder modeling approach.
 In particular, we introduce GP encoders to project multiple observed features onto a latent space, while GP decoders are responsible for reconstructing the original features.
-Inference is performed in a novel variational framework, where the recovered latent representations are further constrained by the ordinal output labels.
-In this way, we seamlessly integrate the ordinal structure in the learned manifold, while attaining robust fusion of the input features.
-We demonstrate the representation abilities of our model on benchmark datasets from machine learning and affect analysis.
-We further evaluate the model on the tasks of feature fusion and joint ordinal prediction of facial action units.
-Our experiments demonstrate the benefits of the proposed approach compared to the state of the art.
+Inference is performed in a novel variational framework, where the GP auto-encoded manifold is further constrained by the ordinal output labels.
+In this way, we seamlessly integrate the ordinal structure in the target manifold, whilst attaining more robust fusion of the observed features.
+We demonstrate the structure learning abilities of our model on benchmark datasets from the fields of machine learning and affect analysis.
+We further evaluate the model on the tasks of feature fusion and joint ordinal prediction of facial action unit.
+Our experiments evidence the benefits of the proposed compared to the related state-of-the-art.